berlinplan/berlinplan.github.io/readme.md

 > Strong values and flexible structures in ideological groups compared to hierarchical pathocratic armies with conflicting morals.

-#### Can a voting app section, where groups define their values, prevent moral collapse, and eradicate institutionalized religion and religious leaders?

-  #### How first Societes get created?
+## residents of modern Societies like Germany are "society"?

   > <sub> **Society** refers to people living together in organized communities with shared laws, traditions, and **values**.
-Cooperation is vital for human survival as it allows us to thrive in large groups, collaborate effectively, and distribute tasks based on individual strengths, leading to improved efficiency and productivity.(83) Individuals who share similar values, such as Buddhists, Hindus, Christians, Muslims, atheists, and those who adhere to Western values, can come together and form a group. </sub>
+Cooperation is vital for human survival as it allows us to thrive in large groups, collaborate effectively, and distribute tasks based on individual strengths, leading to improved efficiency and productivity.(83) </sub>

- ## Is it accurate to label Current residents of Germany a "society"?

   > *Modern Society Values:*